Sign & Facade Grant Program

 In the selection of projects, consideration will be given to the level of impact any proposed improvements may have on the subject properties as well as the overall streetscape and neighborhood.

-Property owners of commercial buildings with ground floor storefronts located downtown or within a designated neighborhood business district (see map attached) are eligible to apply.
+Property owners of commercial buildings with ground floor storefronts located downtown or within a Qualified Census Tract designated by HUD via the US Census Bureau as shown on the map below.
 Ground floor commercial tenants may also apply with approval of the property owner as a co-applicant.
+If you have a question as to your project's eligibility, please contact the Economic Development Office to inquire.

 Property owners of commercial buildings that house or will house gun shops, pawn shops, liquor stores, smoke shops, tattoo parlors, sexually-oriented businesses, nail shops, and dollar stores.
 Franchisees are also not eligible under this program.